Services at the Wendell Johnson Speech & Hearing Clinic

-Do you or someone close to you have a diagnosed or suspected communication disorder?
+Do you or someone close to you have a suspected or diagnosed communication disorder?
 Referrals to the Wendell Johnson Speech and Hearing Center can be made by audiologists, speech-language-pathologists, educators, physicians or through self-referrals.
-A current assessment (diagnosis) is important for planning treatment.
-It is helpful to have recent assessments and treatment plans forwarded before your scheduled appointment.
+If you have a current assessment (diagnosis), it helps us plan treatment; please forward a current assessment and any suggested treatment plan before your scheduled appointment.
 However, if those are not available, diagnostic appointments with appropriate testing can be scheduled at the clinic.

 Payment of services